accordproject/techdocs/website/versioned_docs/version-0.10.0/accordproject-specification.md

 }
 ```

-Here we are simply stating that execution this template will produce an instance of LateDeliveryAndPenaltyResponse.
+Here we are stating that execution this template will produce an instance of LateDeliveryAndPenaltyResponse.

 #### Event